doougui/resume/EN-US.md

 > [Tecimob](https://tecimob.com.br/) is a Website, CRM and Application with the objective of easing the day-to-day lives of real estates and realtors by focusing on what really matters: selling more and improving relationships.

-- Developed internal projects using React.js and its ecosystem to streamline the workflow of company members.
+- Developed internal projects with over 100k interactions per month by using React.js and its ecosystem to streamline the workflow of company members.
 - Successfully designed, analyzed, and recreated the existing mobile application, resulting in an increase in the rating from 3.6 to 4.8 stars on the Google Play Store and 4.9 stars on the App Store.
 - Completely redesigned the user interface of our mobile application using Figma, led the entire development process and published the updated version of the application on the Google Play Store and App Store for Android and iOS users.
 - Designed and led the development of a Chrome extension, including UI design using Figma and complete application development.
-This facilitated the work of thousands of real estate brokers, allowing them to focus on what really matters: selling more and improving relationships.
+This facilitated the work of thousands of real estate brokers, allowing them to focus on what really matters and streamlining their workflow.

-Tech stack: **React.js, React Native, Styled-Components, TypeScript, Figma, Jest, ESLint, Prettier, Git, Webpack**.
+Tech stack: **React.js, React Native, Styled-Components, JavaScript, TypeScript, Figma, Jest, ESLint, Prettier, Git, Webpack**.

 <img src="https://user-images.githubusercontent.com/44846329/232336837-1863a906-1e7b-4a10-9b6a-b7e3aff81623.png" align="left" />